 - 4-6 (6-inch) corn tortillas, halved and cut into strips

 - large handful cilantro leaves, chopped

 - 4 ounces cotija or queso fresco, crumbled

 - 1-2 limes, cut into wedges

 - avocado chunks (optional)

 - sour cream (optional)

-- In a large, heavy soup pot, warm the olive oil over medium heat until it shimmers.
+- In a large, heavy soup pot, warm the oil over medium heat until it shimmers.
 Add the onion, and cook, stirring frequently, until tender, 5-10 minutes.
 Add the garlic, cumin, paprika, and salt, and cook, stirring, for 1 minute.
-Work in the tomato paste, then add the carrots, lentils, stock, water, chipotle, and tomatoes.
+Work in the tomato paste, then add the carrots, sweet potatoes, lentils, stock, water, chipotle, and tomatoes.
 Bring the soup to a boil, then reduce the heat to maintain a low simmer and cook, partially covered, until the lentils and sweet potatoes are tender but still holding a shape, 30-40 minutes.
 Taste, adding more salt or chipotle if you like.

 - To make the tortilla strips, heat a thin layer of oil in a wide, heavy skillet over medium-high heat.
 When the oil shimmers, add enough tortilla strips to fit in a single layer, and cook, stirring and tossing occasionally, until golden and crisp, 2-3 minutes.
 Remove and let drain on paper towels.
 Repeat with the remaining tortilla strips and oil.

 - Serve bowls of soup topped with a good squeeze of lime, a nest of tortilla strips, and a bit of cilantro and cotija (and avocado and sour cream, if you like).
 The soup keeps well, refrigerated, for up to 3 days.

 I am a Food Blog | Mac and Kimcheese Dolsot Bibimbap